-The proof-of-concept study, published in the journal PeerJ, opens up potential for new ecological, health and forensic applications of environmental DNA (eDNA), which to-date has mainly been used to survey aquatic environments.
+The proof-of-concept study, published in the journal PeerJ, opens up the potential for new ecological, health, and forensic applications of environmental DNA (eDNA), which to date has mainly been used to survey aquatic environments.

 Living organisms such as plants and animals shed DNA into their surrounding environments as they interact with them.
 In recent years, eDNA has become an important tool to help scientists identify species found within different environments.
 However, whilst a range of environmental samples, including soil and air, have been proposed as sources of eDNA until now most studies have focused on the collection of eDNA from water.

 In this study, the researchers explored whether eDNA could be collected from air samples and used to identify animal species.
-They first took air samples from a room which had housed naked mole-rats, a social rodent species that live in underground colonies, and then used existing techniques to check for DNA sequences within the sampled air.
+They first took air samples from a room that had housed naked mole rats, a social rodent species that live in underground colonies, and then used existing techniques to check for DNA sequences within the sampled air.

 Using this approach, the research team showed that airDNA sampling could successfully detect mole-rat DNA within the animal’s housing and from the room itself.
 The scientists also found human DNA in the air samples suggesting a potential use of this sampling technique for forensic applications.

-The research team are now working with partners in industry and the third sector, including the company NatureMetrics, to bring some of the potential applications of this technology to life.
-Dr Clare added: “What started off as an attempt to see if this approach could be used for ecological assessments has now become much more, with potential applications in forensics, anthropology and even medicine.”
+The research team is now working with partners in industry and the third sector, including the company NatureMetrics, to bring some of the potential applications of this technology to life.
+Dr. Clare added: “What started off as an attempt to see if this approach could be used for ecological assessments has now become much more, with potential applications in forensics, anthropology, and even medicine.”